 Event Group Stage

-With 32 Teams entered, we will have eight league tables of 4 teams.
-Each team will play each other team in their group to determine league positions.
+With 18 Teams entered, we will have four league tables with 4 teams in two groups and 5 teams in twogroups..
+Each team will play each other in their group to determine league positions.

 Event Trophy Stage

 Following the Group Stage, the teams then take part in the knock-out phase, based on their Group Stage performances.
-There are Cup, Plate, Bowl, Shield, Jug, Vase, Salver and Tankard competitions so everyone continues to take part throughout the afternoon.
+There are Cup, Plate, Bowl, Shield, competitions so everyone continues to take part throughout the afternoon.

 Fair Play Points